rtCamp/snapwp/examples/nextjs/starter/README.md

 For more information about developing with SnapWP, please refer to the [SnapWP documentation](https://github.com/rtCamp/snapwp/blob/develop/DEVELOPMENT.md).

-## Usage

-For detailed instructions on how to use SnapWP, please refer to the [SnapWP documentation](https://github.com/rtCamp/snapwp/blob/develop/docs).

-## Features

 ### Directory Structure

 The starter example has the following structure: